-- Any adult involved in intimate care should be DBS checked. - Any adult involved in intimate care should be a member of the school staff or the pupil's parent, not a volunteer or parent helper. - Ensure they are aware of the Child Protection Policy and procedures in place within the school. - If concerned about a child's actions or comments whilst carrying out intimate care, staff should alert members of the school safeguarding team and record the incident on the school's safeguarding system. - Children who need changing during lesson time, lunch and break times due to a toileting accident and/or the child is not toilet trained, should be changed in the nearest appropriate toilet or the disabled toilet to allow for privacy and/or supervision. - Children still undergoing toilet training or who require ongoing toileting support should have all necessary materials provided as appropriate (e.g. nappies, wipes, change of clothing etc) by the parents, after discussion between school and parents. - Use the nature of the accident/incident and the knowledge of the child to make a judgement on how many adults should be involved in intimate care.
-It is advisable to have two adults in attendance where the child is identified as vulnerable, is on the Child Protection Register or where knowledge of the child or family indicates that there could be difficulties or allegations made. - Consider the dignity of the child and allow them to decide on how they are assisted.
+- Any adult involved in intimate care should be DBS checked. - Any adult involved in intimate care should be a member of the school staff or the pupil's parent, not a volunteer or parent helper. - Ensure they are aware of the Child Protection Policy and procedures in place within the school. - If concerned about a child's actions or comments whilst carrying out intimate care, staff should record this in the class P & S (Personal and Social) file and/or complete a Safeguarding Concern form and discuss with the school's Designated Person for Safeguarding John Stephens or in his absence, one of the Deputy DP's: Sharon Soper or Linda Honywill. - Children who need changing during lesson time, lunch and break times due to a toileting accident and/or the child is not toilet trained, should be changed in the nearest appropriate toilet or the disabled toilet to allow for privacy and/or supervision. - Children still undergoing toilet training or who require ongoing toileting support should have all necessary materials provided as appropriate (e.g. nappies, wipes, change of clothing etc) by the parents, after discussion between school and parents. - Use the nature of the accident/incident and the knowledge of the child to make a judgement on how many adults should be involved in intimate care.
+It is advisable to have two adults in attendance.
+This is because there may be cases where the child is identified as vulnerable, is on the Child Protection Register or where knowledge of the child or family indicates that there could be difficulties or allegations made.

+• Consider the dignity of the child and allow them to make a decision on how they are assisted.
 Ask the following if relevant:

 Would you like some help?

 Would you like me to help you?

-Would you like me to come with you and wait outside the door in case you need any help?
+Would you like me to come with you and wait outside the door in

+case you need any help?